Burj Khalifa is the most iconic building in Dubai, UAE.

 At the Top ticket = entry to Levels 124 and 125

-Besides the bragging rights of having been on the World’s highest observation deck, this VIP ticket also gets you a guided tour of the Observatory and refreshments at the Sky Lounge.
+Besides the bragging rights of being on the World’s highest observation deck, this VIP ticket also gets you a guided tour of the Observatory and refreshments at the Sky Lounge.

 Our Verdict:

-The ticket to visit Level 148 is almost three times costlier than the tickets to see Level 124 and 125.
+The ticket to visit Levels 148 is almost three times costlier than the tickets to see Level 124 and 125.

 If you are on a budget holiday, we recommend you stick to the lower levels and buy only the At the Top tickets.